NEONScience/neon-data-api/docs/content/endpoints/data.md

 To keep data files to a reasonable size, they are generally arranged in product/site/monthly chunks.
 Even so, files can be large and you may find it worthwhile to check the size attribute before downloading.
-Also note that some provided URLs are from a Google Cloud Storage service and expire 1 hour after generation.
-If the time between when you obtain a URL and start downloading the file is more than 1 hour, you may need to obtain a new URL before proceeding.
+Also note that some provided URLs are from a Google Cloud Storage service and expire 7 days after generation.
+If the time between when you obtain a URL and start downloading the file is more than 7 days, you may need to obtain a new URL before proceeding.

 <a name="data-releases"></a>
 ## **Data Releases**